-3. Put up a clothes line – If you have the space for it, go old school and put up a clothes line and air dry your clothes outside.
+3. Put up a clothesline – If you have the space for it, go old school and put up a clothesline and air dry your clothes outside.
 Your dryer uses a ton of energy to dry your clothes.
 It makes a lot more sense to hang them up on the line and dry them for free.

 4. Use a toaster oven – Keep your oven off, especially in the summer months, and use a toaster oven or even the microwave more.
-Both take a lot less energy to run.
-A crock pot is a great way to make a meal for your family and save on energy bill at the same time.
+Personally, I love my toaster oven and use it all year long.

 5. Fans are your best friends – If it’s hot in your home, be sure to use a ceiling fan or even a box fan to move the air around.

 You can even turn the A/C off and once again go old school and put a bowl of ice in front of the fan.
 You’d be surprised how cool this can make you feel.

-6. Seal your windows – A great deal of heat goes right out your windows.
+6. Seal your windows – A great deal of heat goes right out of your windows.
 If you have cracks around the edges of your windows or even your doors, make sure you fill them.
 This alone can cut your energy bill by 30 percent.

 7. Check out programmable thermostats – A programmable thermostat will allow you to keep your home either warmer or cooler, depending on the time of year, when you and your family are away during the day.

 There’s no reason to heat or cool your home when no one is inside.
-Just by adjusting the temperature by 5 degrees can make a big difference.
+Just adjusting the temperature by 5 degrees can make a big difference.